(created May, 2010)

 Pathway through mixed woodlands, before ending at Thistlemore Road (when the

 path forks, keep left).
 On a good day, this trail is well worth checking.
 On the

 opposite side of the Pathway, another trail passes north along the

 eastern edge of the swamp before ending at Route 6.
 This swampy area, as well as

-likely in the drier woodlands (e.g., Northern Waterthrush, Canada Warbler, Swamp
+less likely in the drier woodlands (e.g., Northern Waterthrush, Canada Warbler, Swamp

 Continuing west on the Pathway keep one eye on the houses on the south side, as a couple usually have active feeders.
 The Pathway then enters a stretch of dry, scrubby, unproductive upland, before passing another swamp (mostly White Cedar) to the south, part of which is within the small (1.5 acre) Fox Run conservation tract.
 Watch for a small sign (about 4/10 mile west of Snail Road) marking the beginning of a small trail that cuts south through the narrow cedar swamp and passes through more woodlands, before ending near some tennis courts and another residential area.
 This wooded hillside looks promising, but to date is largely unexplored.